tariqmh84/Kunskapskontroll2-Tariq-Mahrous/README.md

 - Getting temperature, humidity, wind speed, country shortcut letters and weather status description of a city.

-    - The background will change acoording to the weather status description.
+    - The background will change according to the weather status description.

     - The temperature degree will turn the data info background from the blue to red depending on the high or low temperature number.